NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

 7. After saving, verify the formatting of the new command in fstab is correct.
 The command should return no output if it has run successfully.

-        mount -a
+        sudo mount -a

+###### NOTE: This command must be run with sudo, otherwise it will fail with a file permission error (only root is allowed to read credentials file).

-###### NOTE: If the command returns a formatting error, go back and run Step 6: again.
+###### NOTE 2: If the command returns a formatting error, go back and run Step 6: again.
 Most importantly check for hidden spaces.

 8. Check SMB share is mounted by listing the mounted directories.